Post Index

 – How I survive winter without frostbite, fractures or a massive heating bill.

-Plus – Quick Wins
+Plus – Quick Wins and VA interviews

-This special Quick Win category is dedicated to simple tasks you can quickly learn and then suggest to your clients.
+My Quick Win category is dedicated to simple tasks you can quickly learn and then suggest to your clients.

-Want to become a Virtual Assistant asap?If you don’t have the time or energy to try and work out how to set up your VA business by yourself, just take the short route and let me walk you through the entire process.
 My flagship DIY VA course will have you up and running in next to no time.
-You’ll avoid all the mistakes I made when I first started out, I’ll be on hand to support you, and you can even pay in instalments. |
+You’ll avoid all the mistakes I made when I first started out, I’ll be on hand to support you, and you can even pay in instalments.